camgitblame/clothing_polarity/README.md

-Sentiment Abalysis of Amazon Reviews of Women Clothing
+Sentiment Analysis of Amazon Reviews of Women's Clothing